ellenrsantos/deep_learning_pneumonia_detection/README.md

 Acess link: https://data.mendeley.com/datasets/rscbjbr9sj/2

-# 🔍 Methodology & Tools Used:
+# 🧠 Methodology & Tools Used:

 For this ML Model I used Teachable Machine, is a tool from Google.
 Teachable Machine is a web-based GUI tool for creating custom machine learning (ML) classification models without specialized technical expertise.
 We created it to help students, teachers, designers, and others learn about ML by creating and using their own classification models.

 <img width="641" height="480" alt="image" src="https://github.com/user-attachments/assets/522995ac-e47a-4e4a-b74d-148cdad181ac" />

+# 💡 Notes:

+- The project.tm file is useful for reopening and modifying training in Teachable Machine.

+- The model.tflite file can be used in Python, Android, or embedded devices.

 # 📌 References:
 [1] - https://my.clevelandclinic.org/health/diseases/4471-pneumonia